strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ### Java versions

-Strimzi currently developed and tested with Java 21.
+Strimzi is currently developed and tested with Java 21.

 ### Building Docker images